coreboot/coreboot/Documentation/contributing/coding_style.md

 never used for indentation, and the above example is deliberately broken.

 Get a decent editor and don't leave whitespace at the end of lines.
+This will actually keep the patch from being tested in the CI, so patches with ending whitespace cannot be merged.

 ## Breaking long lines and strings